 You'll also find these often packaged in zero-waste starter kits.

 Many of us will have a pair of plastic-rimmed sunglasses kicking about in a drawer somewhere that we bought, having forgotten or lost our favorite pair.
-Walking around any seaside town or city and many stores will have stands of cheap plastic sunglasses outside.
+Walking around any seaside town or city, many stores will have stands of cheap plastic sunglasses outside.
 Many of these inferior varieties will never make the recycling bin, let alone last.

 Wildwood eyewear produces its frames from sustainably sourced wood materials.
 Yes, they still make the lenses from plastic.
 However, this is the case for pretty much every modern sunglass brand.
 Not least, plastic is lighter, cheaper, and doesn't shatter, unlike the other option, glass.

-If your giftee likes water sports, then even better as they float!
+If your giftee likes water sports, then it is even better as they float!
 Wildwood handcrafts its frames from bamboo, maple, and walnut.
 Each comes in a protective bamboo case for plastic wrap-free packaging.
 Brilliant zero-waste gifts - perfect for both sexes.

 We have a great selection of eco-friendly bamboo, and wooden sunglass choices over here should these not quite suit you.

 13. Nature's Way Bee House